ujagaga/skateboard/README.md

 The charge port is for Xiaomi electric scooter, so I am re-using the charger I already have.

+The front light is a white LED strip 10mm wide.
+There is a transparent plastic window covering the LED strip.
+The rear light is made using a red COB LED strip with a silicone covering the LEDs, so no need for an additional plastic to protect it.

 # How to
-- The screws I used are standard self curving screws for wood 3x30mm
+- The screws I used are standard self curving screws for wood 3x30mm and 3x25mm.

 # NOTE
 I did build one using my own code for ESP8266 WiFi modules.
 There was a remote controller and controll circuit for a motor driver